sumitst05/Tic_Tac_Toe_cpp/README.md

 - Start the game
 - Select [S]ingle / [M]ulti-Player option.
   - Single Player:
-    - Take turns ans play with the computer (Computer is really dumb 😅)
+    - Take turns and play with the computer (Computer is really dumb 😅)
   - Multi Player:
     - Select the marker for each player
     - Take turns entering moves by typing numers from 1 to 9 to place your symbol (X or O) there.